dragonflydb/documentation/docs/managing-dragonfly/flags.md

   `default: 0.2`

 ### `--shard_round_robin_prefix`
   When non-empty, keys which start with this prefix are not distributed across shards based on their value but instead via round-robin.
 Use cautiously!
 This can efficiently support up to a few hundreds of prefixes.
 Note: prefix is looked inside hash tags when cluster mode is enabled.

   `default: ""`

+### `--singlehop_blocking`
+  Use single hop optimization for blocking commands.

+  `default: true`

 ### `--spill_file_prefix`
   Enables tiered storage if set.
 The string denotes the path and prefix of the files associated with tiered storage.
 For example, `spill_file_prefix=/path/to/file-prefix`.

   `default: ""`